folafunmi-db/Hands-on-Machine-Learning/README.md

-## Learnings from Hands on Machine Learning book
+## Notebooks of code from the Hands on Machine Learning book along with personal tests, queries and jottings